Nathan-Mossaad/moo-dl/README.md

 # moo-dl 🚀

-A next generation moodle sync client with a focus und speed and function.
+A next generation moodle sync client with a focus on speed and function.

 ## Features